ChromeUniverse/PythonBank/README.md

 ## To-do list

-NOTE: entries in _italics_ will be implmeneted for the next release
+NOTE: entries in _italics_ will be implmeneted in the next release

 * _Add custom usernames_
 * _Make sure usernames are unique (signup fail prompt: "This username isn't available, please pick another one blah blah blah...")_